gmetais/unusedjs/README.md

 ## Use

-1. Start the server: `script-timing-proxy`
+1. Start the server by writing in your console: `script-timing-proxy`

 2. Configure your browser's proxy to `localhost:3838`.
 Only set the HTTP proxy, let the HTTPS (=SSL) proxy empty.